Kitura/Kitura-NIO/README.md

 These are early days for Kitura-NIO.
 We'd really love to hear feedback from you.

-Join the [Kitura Forum on Swift Forums](https://forums.swift.org/c/related-projects/kitura) or our [Slack](http://swift-at-ibm-slack.mybluemix.net/) to meet the team!
+Join the [Kitura on Swift Forums](https://forums.swift.org/c/related-projects/kitura) or our [Slack](http://swift-at-ibm-slack.mybluemix.net/) to meet the team!